Tech-at-DU/React-Redux-passwords-Tutorial/P04-Controlled-Components/readme.md

 ## The Controlled Component Pattern

-Inputs (as in `<input type="text">`) hold the value that was entered and if these components are replaced the when the virtual DOM renders a component the value entered will be lost.
+Inputs (as in `<input type="text">`) hold the value that was entered and if these components are replaced when the virtual DOM renders a component the value entered will be lost.
 The controlled component pattern solves this problem by storing the value entered in a react state variable.

 Here's how the controlled component pattern soplves this problem.
 Imagine an input element (input tag) inside of one your components.
-As you enter text to the input the following steps occur in your software.
+As you enter text, the following steps occur in your software.

 1. When the value in the input element is changed this triggers an `onChange` event.
 2. `onChange` handler sets a value in state on the component.